gportog/deliveries-control-api/README.md

 ### GET /deliveries/:deliveryman/:date_from/:date_to

 Retrieves all deliveries registered in the system of a deliveryman by a period of time.
+As our database will be set to return 100 docs maximum by query, our API returns a bookmark to keep track of the last request, if it is null there is no more data to return.

 **Success Response:**